splunk/public-o11y-docs/gdi/get-data-in/application/dotnet/configuration/advanced-dotnet-configuration.rst

    * - ``SIGNALFX_TRACE_METRICS_ENABLED``
      - Set to ``true`` to enable trace metrics collection.
 The default value is ``false``.
 See :ref:`dotnet-metrics-attributes` for more information.

-.. note:: Runtime metrics are always collected if AlwaysOn Profiling is enabled.
+.. note:: NetRuntime metrics are always collected if memory profiling is enabled.

 .. _dotnet-instrumentation-settings: